Kerrnel/Aerialist/README.md

 	Normally called from xscreensaver to enhance your idle screen

-TODO: Proper settings dialog with aerialist.xml for xscreensaver, Mac GUI, standalone mode
+TODO: Proper settings dialog with aerialist.xml for xscreensaver, Mac GUI, standalone mode.
 Will probably never get there.